HOW I KILLED A FLAT-EARTHER, AND WHY IT WAS PROBABLY WRONG

 They must be loving themselves to bits over this.
 The sheer brilliant stupidity of it.

-But it’s not just the general public – there are one or two notable people in the truth movement who have fallen prey to the psy-op as well.
-Sofia Smallstorm, some of whose presentations have made a significant contribution to important contemporary issues, has been entertaining flat-earthers on her show, and signally failing to fall about laughing at their toddler-level cosmologies or question their logic.
-The DJ turned truther Mark Devlin, who comes across as an intelligent and articulate enough fellow, is another.
-And here it gets harder to understand, since both of these individuals are fully aware of the social engineering, weaponized anthropology and psychological operations which have controlled and shaped culture and discourse in the West for the last seventy years at least, and the central thrust of these towards an ‘archaic revival’, a new dark age, a reversal of the Enlightenment and a re-occulting of the faculty of reason.
+But it’s not just the general public — there are one or two notable people in the naturally paranoid truth movement who have fallen prey to the psy-op as well.
+And here it gets harder to understand, since such individuals are aware of the social engineering, weaponized anthropology and psychological operations which have controlled and shaped culture and discourse in the West for the last seventy years at least, and the central thrust of these towards an ‘archaic revival’, a reversal of the Enlightenment and a re-occulting of the faculty of reason.
 In view of the success of the Flat Earth op, I’d say this project is going pretty well.

 In his paper Sunstein uses the expression ‘crippled epistemology’ to describe the critical skills of conspiracy theorists.
 An objectionable phrase — but when it comes to the Flat Earth movement, it does kind of fit.
 One commenter in a discussion I stumbled into on Facebook opined that the sun can’t be 93,000,000 miles away from earth, because how would light travel all that way without ‘petering out?’
 Another didn’t think it’s ‘feasible’ or ‘sensible’ for the sun to be so far away.
 That was his argument.
 The distance of the sun can’t be 93 million miles, because THAT’S A LOT.